Blog Nutrition Craving Peanut Butter: 4 Reasons Why You Have this Intense Urge

 Consider Protein-Rich Snacks

-Eating protein-rich snacks in between meals is a great way to improve your protein intake.
-Snacks such as a Greek yogurt parfait make for excellent protein-rich snacks.
+Eating protein-rich snacks between meals is a great way to improve your protein intake.
+Snacks such as a Greek yogurt parfait make excellent protein-rich snacks.

-Greek yogurt is tasty and rich in protein, with an impressive 20 grams of protein for every 224 gram cup serving (4).
+Greek yogurt is tasty and rich in protein, with an impressive 20 grams of protein per 200-gram serving (4, 16).
+Other protein-rich snacks include hard-boiled eggs, hummus, and of course, peanut butter.

-When eating, start with your proteins first before moving to other items on your plate.
-Proteins stimulate Peptide YY (PYY) production, a hormone that makes you feel full, hence decreasing your food intake (1).
+When eating, start with your proteins first before you move on to other items on your plate.
+Proteins stimulate peptide YY (PYY) production, a hormone that makes you feel full, which can help to decrease your overall food intake (1).

 Avoid Stress

 A change in diet can only do so much to help you tame your peanut butter cravings.
-If you don’t de-stress, you may still crave peanut butter, even with the changed diet.
+If you don’t de-stress, you may still crave peanut butter, even with a changed diet.

-Peanut butter has beta-sitosterol, which helps fight the effect of stress.
-So, for as long as you are stressed, you will always crave food, and more specifically, comforting foods such as peanut butter.
+So, for as long as you are stressed, you may always crave food, and more specifically, comfort foods such as peanut butter.

 Exercise